VincentWei/minigui-docs/supplementary-docs/Writing-DRM-Engine-Driver-for-Your-GPU.md

 a NEWGAL engine.
 These two keys define the screen resolution for MiniGUI.

-For `dri` engine, you can use the key `dri.device` to specify your DRI device.
+For `drm` engine, you can use the key `drm.device` to specify your DRI device.
 Generally, it is `/dev/dri/card0`.

-You can use the key `dri.pixelformat` to specify the DRM pixel format of the screen.
+You can use the key `drm.pixelformat` to specify the DRM pixel format of the screen.
 We use libdrm's fourcc code to defined the pixel format of the screen surface in MiniGUI run-time configuration.
 For example, `XR24` means `X8R8G8B8` pixel format (`DRM_FORMAT_XRGB8888`), and